sanzceb/think-like-a-programmer/exercises/ch07/02/README.md

 1. Take the code from Chapter 4 pp. (101-108).
 2. Remove the dynamic structure.
-3. Define a new struct that groups the student data
+3. Reuse the studentRecord component located in `shared`.
 4. Replace the custom component used for the `studentCollection` with the component `forward_list`.
 5. Reimplement `addRecord` using the operation `push_front` of `forward_list`.